simplex-chat/simplexmq/protocol/overview-tjr.md

 - Managing sets of bi-directional, redundant queues for communication partners

-- Providing end-to-end encryption of messages[0]
+- Providing end-to-end encryption of messages

 - Rotating queues periodically with communication partners

 - Noise traffic

-[0] The current prototype uses RSA cryptography with ad-hoc hybrid encryption scheme, we are currently switching it to X3DH for key exchange and double ratchet protocol for E2E encryption.

 #### Encryption Primitives Used

-- Ed25519/Ed448 to sign/verify commands to SMP servers.
+- Ed448 to sign/verify commands to SMP servers (Ed25519 is also supported via client/server configuration).
-- Curve25519/Curve448 for DH exchange to negotiate the shared secret between server and recipient.
+- Curve25519 for DH exchange to agree:
+  - the shared secret between server and recipient (to encrypt message bodies - it avoids shared cipher-text in sender and recipient traffic)
+  - the shared secret between sender and recipient (to encrypt messages end-to-end in each queue - it avoids shared cipher-text in redundant queues).
-- [NaCl crypto_box](https://nacl.cr.yp.to/box.html) encryption scheme (curve25519xsalsa20poly1305) for message body encryption between server and recipient.
+- [NaCl crypto_box](https://nacl.cr.yp.to/box.html) encryption scheme (curve25519xsalsa20poly1305) for message body encryption between server and recipient and for E2E per-queue encryption.
 - SHA256 to validate server offline certificates.
-- primitives recommended in [double ratchet protocol](https://signal.org/docs/specifications/doubleratchet/#recommended-cryptographic-algorithms) for end-to-end message encryption between the agents.
+- [double ratchet](https://signal.org/docs/specifications/doubleratchet/) protocol for end-to-end message encryption between the agents:
+  - Curve448 keys to agree shared secrets required for double ratchet initialization (using [X3DH](https://signal.org/docs/specifications/x3dh/) key agreement with 2 ephemeral keys for each side),
+  - AES-GCM AEAD cipher,
+  - SHA512-based HKDF for key derivation.

 ## Threat Model